oppia/foundation-website/README.md

 Main page of the (newly-redesigned) Oppia Foundation website.

-The site is written using AngularJS, and is built on top of Google App Engine
+The site is written using AngularJS, and is built on top of Google App Engine.

 ## Contributing